dwheelerau/dalmations/README.md

 ## Running var_scanner (non-gui version)

-1. Either use the included demultplex.py script to demultplex your samples into the `samples` directory, with the child directories named after the sample.
+1. Either use the included demultplex.py script to demultplex your samples into the `samples` directory (in this case the BASE DIRECTORY is called var_scanner), with the child directories named after the sample.
 For example, a sample called `1161NK_S75`, which was sequenced using the 7 MLST primer combinations in paired end mode (ft = R1 and rt = R2), would have the following folder/file structure.
 <pre>
 var_scanner/samples/1161NK_S75/AAT1apft.fastq
 var_scanner/samples/1161NK_S75/AAT1aprt.fastq